doganoo/RecommendationAssistant/.github/issue_template.md

 <!--
 Thanks for reporting issues back to Nextcloud!
-This is the issue tracker of the Machine Learning app, if you have any support question please check out https://help.nextcloud.com/
+This is the issue tracker of the Recommendation assistant app, if you have any support question please check out https://help.nextcloud.com/

 Find other components at https://github.com/nextcloud/server/blob/master/CONTRIBUTING.md#guidelines